eclipse-openj9/openj9/README.md

 GPLv2 license) that is designed to allow OpenJDK to be built with the OpenJ9 JVM.
 Please see our [LICENSE file](https://github.com/eclipse/openj9/blob/master/LICENSE) for more details.

 Eclipse OpenJ9 is a source code project that can be built alongside Java class libraries.
-Cross platform nightly and release binaries and docker containers for OpenJDK with OpenJ9, targeting several JDK levels (like JDK8, JDK10, etc.) are built by the [AdoptOpenJDK organization](https://github.com/adoptopenjdk) and can be downloaded from the [AdoptOpenJDK download site](https://adoptopenjdk.net/?variant=openjdk8-openj9)
+Cross-platform nightly and release binaries and docker containers for OpenJDK with OpenJ9, targeting several JDK levels (like JDK8, JDK10, etc.) are built by the [AdoptOpenJDK organization](https://github.com/adoptopenjdk) and can be downloaded from the [AdoptOpenJDK download site](https://adoptopenjdk.net/?variant=openjdk8-openj9)